mlswg/mls-protocol/draft-ietf-mls-protocol.md

 MUST be the issuer of the previous certificate.
 The algorithm for the `public_key` in the end-entity certificate MUST match the relevant ciphersuite.

+A ProofCredential wraps a BasicCredential with some `proof` that the BasicCredential is valid from an authority specified by `authority_id`.
+Clients are pre-configured to recognize different authorities and the method of verifying the attached proof varies.
+In the simplest case, `proof` would contain a signature over the BasicCredential from a public key identified by `authority_id`.
+However, `proof` could also contain more sophisticated and structured data like an attestation from secure hardware, or an entry from a Key Transparency tree.

 The signatures used in this document are encoded as specified in {{!RFC8446}}.
 In particular, ECDSA signatures are DER-encoded and EdDSA signatures are defined